petrul/sentence-transformers-server/README.md

-This is basically a SBERT 'client' which uploads data into milvus.
+This is basically a SBERT sentence_transformers 'client' which uploads data into milvus.

 ## Prereqs
 ```